-Let us now investigate how Maker should play in order to secure that $\gm$ contains infinitely many vertices from infinitely many different colour classes.
-As before, she needs to add fresh vertices to $\gm$, making sure that she keeps track of the colours as well as taking care of the vertices that are already part of $\gm$, while also securing that they are as interconnected as possible in general and paying attention to the colours of these vertices in particular.
+Let us now investigate how Maker should play in order to ensure that $\gm$ contains infinitely many vertices from infinitely many different colour classes.
+As before, she needs to add fresh vertices to $\gm$, making sure that she keeps track of the colours as well as taking care of the vertices that are already part of $\gm$, while also ensuring that they are as interconnected as possible in general and paying attention to the colours of these fresh vertices in particular.